When is Eid al Fitr 2024?

-According to astronomical calculations, the holy month of Ramadan is expected to commence in less than six months’ time, on Monday, March 11, 2024.
+According to astronomical calculations, the holy month of Ramadan is expected to commence in less than three weeks, on Monday, March 11, 2024.

 If you’re wondering how many days off we’ll get for Eid al Fitr, the break runs from Ramadan 29 to Shawwal 3 on the Islamic Calendar (Hijri), which is likely to correspond to Monday, April 8 to Friday, April 12 in the Gregorian calendar.